Pig bladder: Historical uses

 For centuries before the invention of the paint tube, artists used to store their paints in pig bladders.
 When the artist was ready to use the paint, they would puncture a hole in the bladder and squeeze out the desired amount of paint.
 They would have to mend the hole when finished and the whole process was quite messy.
 The oil paint tube was invented in 1841, as the primary packaging of paints for transport and storage.

+Famous English chemist Joseph Priestley (1733-1804) used pig bladders to store gases which he procured from reactions.

 In the bian lian ("face changing") style of Chinese opera, painted pig bladders were used as face masks.